atlassian/github-for-jira/docs/builds.md

 ![Builds data in Jira](./images/builds-data-jira-dev-panel.png)

+#### Supporting Multiple Commits with Issue Keys

-One important thing to note is the branches being targeted under `pull_requests` `branches`:
+One important thing to note in the above example is the branches being targeted under `pull_requests` `branches`:

 ```
 pull_request: